-34. Obsolete Uniform.-Officers in possession of the following items of uniform may wear them on the occasions shown below until replacements become necessary:-
+34. Obsolete Uniform.-Officers in possession of the following items of uniform may wear them on the occasions shown below until replacements become necessary :-

-Articles Occurrences when worn
+Articles Occasions when worn

-Khaki Service Dress When not on parade with troops.
+Khaki Service Dress

 Cloth Belt

 Brown Shoes

 Khaki Forage Cap

+Bush Jacket

-Wellington Boots Worn with modified Mess Dress.
+Wellington Boots

 Overalls

 Spurs

 Caps, F.S.
 Blue

-35. Mourning.-On all occasions on which mourning has been specially ordered or is authorised in Q.R. and A.I., Officers are to wear a piece of black crepe $3\frac{1}{2}$ inches wide round the left arm above the elbow: no other mark of mourning is ever to be worn unless specially ordered.
+35. Mourning.-On all occasions on which mourning has been specially ordered or is authorised in Q.R. and A.I., Officers are to wear a piece of black crepe $\frac{3}{4}$ inches wide round the left arm above the elbow : no other mark of mourning is ever to be worn unless specially ordered.

 36. Fancy Dress Balls.-Officers are not permitted to appear in their uniform at Fancy Dress Balls.
-By the term "Uniform" in this order meant the dress prescribed by existing regulations in force, and it is not intended to debar officers from wearing at fancy dress balls uniforms of obsolete patterns which may correctly be described as fancy dress.
+By the term "Uniform" in this order is meant the dress prescribed by existing regulations in force, and it is not intended to debar officers from wearing at fancy dress balls uniforms of obsolete patterns which may correctly be described as fancy dress.